diverso-lab/uvlhub-docs/docs/architecture/project_structure.md

 ### docker-compose.prod.yml
 Docker Compose configuration file for the production environment.
 It defines how containers should be orchestrated in production.

+## vagrant

+### Vagrantfile

+This file is a specification that describes how to create a virtual machine (VM) under specific characteristics.
+It defines the necessary configurations for the development environment, such as the base box, network, shared folders, and provisioning scripts.

+### *.yml

+These files, known as playbooks, are used by Ansible to automate system configuration and management.
+A playbook is a YAML file that contains a series of instructions and tasks that Ansible will execute on the target machines.
+Playbooks are used to automate complex and repetitive tasks, ensuring that the development or production environment is configured in a consistent manner.

 ## migrations
 This directory contains database migration files, which allow incremental changes to the database schema in a controlled and reproducible manner.